abreorussel/CS725-retinal-vessel-segmentation/README.md

 - **Code Repository**:
   Referred TransUNet network from [mkara44](https://github.com/mkara44/transunet_pytorch) and UNET-R from [HXLH50K](https://github.com/HXLH50K/U-Net-Transformer) on GitHub.
 Referred techniques of augmentation from [devbruce](https://github.com/devbruce/Segmentation-UNet-PyTorch) and segmentation metrics from [loli](https://github.com/loli/medpy/blob/master/medpy/metric/binary.py)

+- **NOTE**:
+  The experiments were performed in google colab and the respective code to run the entire pipeline is present in notebooks/cs725_retinal_vessel_segmentation.ipynb .